 A government can grant legal exemptions to allow specific individuals or activities not to pay some taxes.
 This is one of the ways in which politicians can use their economic powers for political purposes, as discussed later (3.3.7); it complicates the tax code and increases administration costs.

 People don’t like paying tax.
 The term ‘tax evasion’ is used to describe illegal withholding of tax payments, for example by failing to declare income or assets.
 The authorities can use the law to prosecute tax evaders.

 Individuals may wish to opt out of an element of tax payment because they disagree with the use to which the money is being put.
 This may seem to be a principled stance for someone to take, but it is both illegal and undemocratic.
 The government cannot usually compensate by reducing its spend: if pacifists withhold the amount of tax they think that they are contributing to the defence budget, for example, the government cannot cut defence spending accordingly without reducing the protection offered to the rest of the population.

 “Multinational corporations’ use of tax havens allows them to avoid an estimated $90 billion in federal income taxes each year.” [p.
 1]

+The impact of all these mechanisms of avoiding the payment of tax, whether illegal or not, is that everybody else has to pay more.
 Corporations which reduce their tax liabilities by aggressive (but legal) tax avoidance can reasonably argue that they have an obligation to act in their shareholders’ interests.
 The onus therefore falls on politicians to close these tax loopholes in the interests of society as a whole.